 \subsection{CO(3-2) line: Kinematics}

-Fig.~\ref{fig:n613-mom} and Fig.~\ref{fig:n1672-mom} display the three first moments of the NGC~613 and NGC~1672 cubes.
+Fig.~\ref{fig:n613-mom} and Fig.~\ref{fig:n1672-mom} show the three first moments of the NGC~613 and NGC~1672 cubes.
 For the NGC~613 galaxy, the velocity field now shows a clear decoupling from the host disk, with a kinematic position angle of PA = -20$^\circ$.
 This PA corresponds also to the elongated shape of the zeroth-moment, which appears like an ellipse, somewhat truncated at the SE extremity.
 From this oval shape, an assuming a circular torus, an inclination of 50$^\circ$ can be derived.
-There is a strong velocity gradient towards the center, and this reflects in the second moment, where the velocity dispersion appears to maximise near the major-axis, up to 300~\kms.
+There is a strong velocity gradient toward the center, and this is reflected in the second moment, where the velocity dispersion appears to maximize near the major-axis, up to 300~\kms.

-For the NGC~1672 galaxy, the central velocity field is more complex, since there is a superposition of two components, with different inclinations on the line of sight.
-The velocity gradient of the edge-on molecular torus is however very clear, and quite decoupled from the other more face-on (i= 68$^\circ$) component.
+For the NGC~1672 galaxy, the central velocity field is more complex since there is a superposition of two components, with different inclinations on the line of sight.
+However the velocity gradient of the edge-on molecular torus is very clear, and quite decoupled from the other more face-on (i= 68$^\circ$) component.
 The molecular torus has a kinematical PA = 70$^\circ$, more perpendicular to the large-scale PA= 124$^\circ$ of the galaxy disk \citep{Diaz1999}.
-Since the galaxy is more nearby, the beam can resolve better the strong velocity gradient towards the center, and the apparent velocity dispersion in the second moment map maximise at only 200~\kms.
+Since the galaxy is less distant, the beam can better resolve the strong velocity gradient toward the center, and the apparent velocity dispersion in the second moment map maximize at only 200~\kms.